avila-a/Capstone-Project-ASDS/Easter situation - Meeting with Raúl 052020.md

 With time $t$, unit $i$ and treatment $D \in \{0, 1\}$ and the set of potential outcomes $Y_{it}(D)$ the SCM estimates $\hat{Y}_{it}(D = 0)$ for treated units by creating a synthetic control from a pool of control units.

+:question: Questions:

-:question: Can I create a synthetic treated $\hat{Y}_{it}(D = 1)$ for units that are control from a pool of treated units?
-Would the same properties apply?
-Can I use this to estimate the potential effects a given policy would have had?
+* Can I create a synthetic treated $\hat{Y}_{it}(D = 1)$ for units that are control from a pool of treated units?
+* Would the same properties apply?
+* Can I use this to estimate the potential effects a given policy would have had?

+:bulb: Motivation: The case of Hamburg: The second biggest city in Germany but has not applied a LEZ, instead doing other  environmental policies.

+I have the documents of all environmental policies applied and the date they were applied, I could create a set of "comparable treated" and use a reverse-SCM in the Hamburg case.
+I would love to test this new methodology.